learn-co-curriculum/curriculum-team/style_guide.md

 iterate through old curriculum making everything 80-column compliant.
 If you're going to do substantial rework or new work, adhere to this guideline.

-Also, Markdown image linking will break sometimes if you hard break.
+Also, Markdown image linking will break when you heard break in the link specification brackets `[this will\n break]`.
+Obviously break our guideline here.
+It's very unlikely that you're going to receive frequent feedback on your links.

-First, using the inline link style _generally_ prevents this.
-However, if it's onerous, make one long line in order to keep all the inclusion syntax working.
+Additionally, note that adhering to [footnote-style links](#footnote_style_markdown_links) will allow you to wrap and have short lines.

 <a name="code_words"></a>